Tinker Tailor Soldier Spy: Radio

 In 1988, BBC Radio 4 broadcast a dramatisation, by Rene Basilico, of Tinker Tailor Soldier Spy in seven weekly half-hour episodes, produced by John Fawcett-Wilson.
 It is available as a BBC audiobook in CD and audio cassette formats.
 Notably, Bernard Hepton portrays George Smiley.
 Nine years earlier, he had portrayed Toby Esterhase in the television adaptation.

 In 2009, BBC Radio 4 also broadcast new dramatisations, by Shaun McKenna, of the eight George Smiley novels by John le Carré, featuring Simon Russell Beale as Smiley.
 Tinker Tailor Soldier Spy was broadcast as three one-hour episodes, from Sunday 29 November to Sunday 13 December 2009, in BBC Radio 4's Classic Serial slot.
 The producer was Steven Canny.
 The series was repeated on BBC Radio 4 Extra in June and July 2016, and has since been released as a boxed set by the BBC.

 Film

 Swedish director Tomas Alfredson made a film adaptation in 2011, based on a screenplay by Bridget O'Connor and Peter Straughan.
 The film was released in the UK and Ireland on 16 September 2011, and in the United States on 9 December 2011.
 It includes a cameo appearance by Le Carré in the Christmas party scene as the older man in the grey suit who stands suddenly to sing the Soviet anthem.
 The film received numerous Academy Award nominations, including a nomination for Best Actor for Gary Oldman for his role as George Smiley.
 The film also stars Colin Firth as Bill Haydon, Benedict Cumberbatch as Peter Guillam, Tom Hardy as Ricki Tarr, and Mark Strong as Jim Prideaux.

-Exploitation of name

-Karen Abbott's 2015 novel, a fictionalised account of the amateur spy work of four women, including Elizabeth Van Lew, during the American Civil War, is named Liar, Temptress, Soldier, Spy: Four Women Undercover in the Civil War, after le Carré's Cold War thriller.